 Rajinikanth’s 2.0 Makers Slam Rekhs For Claiming That She Has Not Received Her Salary

-A few days ago, subtitlist Rekhs claimed that Lyca Productions had not paid her for subtitling the 2018 release 2.0, which created a great deal of buzz amongst movie buffs .
-On Monday (August 26, 2019), she once again raised the issue and urged fans to help her get her renumeration.
-Now, the makers of 2.0 have reacted to the controversy and accused Rekhs of tying to 'defame' them.
-In a strongly-worded press release, Lyca Productions claimed that it is willing to pay Rekhs Rs 1 Lakh to settle the matter.
+A few days ago, subtitlist Rekhs claimed that Lyca Productions had not paid her for subtitling the 2018 release 2.0, which created a great deal of buzz amongst movie buffs.
+On Monday (August 26, 2019), she once again raised the issue and urged fans to help her get her remuneration.
+Now, the makers of 2.0 have reacted to the controversy and accused Rekhs of trying to 'defame' them.
+In a strongly-worded press release, Lyca Productions claimed that it is willing to pay Rekhs Rs 1 lakh to settle the matter.

-Lyca Productions added that Rekhs demanded Rs 2 Lakh to settle the matter, which is 'not the market rate'.
+Lyca Productions added that Rekhs demanded Rs 2 lakh to settle the matter, which is 'not the market rate'.

 "Sometime back she reached out to the media to falsely accuse us.
-We reached out To Rekhs around 10 days back and offered to pay her an amount of Rs 1 Lakh which was not the agreed budget by us.
+We reached out To Rekhs around 10 days back and offered to pay her an amount of Rs 1 lakh which was not the agreed budget by us.
 However we felt since there has been a time lapse and out of goodwill this was fair.
 She was not ready to settle to this and demanded 2 lakhs, which is definitely not the market rate," read the press release.

 Meanwhile, Rekhs has asked fans to wait for her response before pronouncing her 'guilty'.